luri/lib/README.md

 A slightly more complex example using a component can be found [here](https://jsfiddle.net/7a8c8tk0/1/).
 Browse `./examples` for more demos.

+You can also check out [manix.info](https://manix.info) where you will find a fully functional single page app built on top of luri.
+The source code is also on [github](https://github.com/manix/portfolio).

 ## Utility

 You will find a transpiler in `./utils/transpiler/index.html` that you can use to convert an HTML structure into a definition.
 The only requirement is that the HTML string you provide must have only one root element, other elements will simply be ignored.